 The signal processing electronics including the microprocessor, analog to digital, and digital to analog converters are located on the motherboard at the bottom of the case.
-The preamplifier board is mounted on top of the motherboard as shown in the above figure.
+The preamplifier board is mounted in the analysis unit, so a signal and power interface PCB sits on top of the motherboard as shown in the above figure.
 These boards are accessible after removing the rear panel.
-Figure 2 -4 is a block diagram of the analyzer electronics.
+Figure 2-4 is a block diagram of the analyzer electronics.